fizwidget/fizwidget.github.io/source/_posts/2014-07-25-python-or-ruby.markdown

 Naming and documentation
 ------------------------

-The nameing conventions used in Python's standard library are a bit of a mess (even [PEP 8](http://legacy.python.org/dev/peps/pep-0008/#naming-conventions) admits as much).
+The naming conventions used in Python's standard library are a bit of a mess (even [PEP 8](http://legacy.python.org/dev/peps/pep-0008/#naming-conventions) admits as much).
 Ruby's standard library is much more consistent in comparison.

 In terms of documentation quality, Ruby also has the edge.
 Descriptions are clearer and more detailed, and usage examples are almost always given.
 Consider the documentation for `str.capitalize` in Python:

 ``` plain
 str.capitalize = capitalize(...)